ben-lerner/sicp-optimizer/README.md

 ### Runtime

 Each run of the optimizer performs multiple passes on the source code.
-Every pass transforms the code into valid, equivalent instructions.
+Every pass transforms the code into an equivalent instruction set.
 The optimizer runs repeatedly until the code reaches a fixed-point.

 ### Passes